saultcollege/shell-basics/README.md

 ```

 > **_NOTE:_**
-> Unfortunately, Git Bash does not include manual pages, but you can view the manuals for most commands on [this website](https://linux.die.net/man/).
+> Unfortunately, Git Bash does not include manual pages, but you can view the manuals for most commands using either the `--help` option or on [this website](https://linux.die.net/man/).

 > **_NOTE:_**
 > Manual pages can be quite long, and some shells will allow you to move up and down within the text using the `j` and `k` keys, respectively.
 You can also exit the manual page before you reach the end by typing `q` (for quit).